D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 Section \ref{prelim_d2d} briefly describes the original D2D network model and reviews the preliminaries of DPDA.
 Section \ref{prelim_madcc} discusses the MADCC network model and the arrays used to obtain MADCC schemes.
 Useful definitions and properties of combinatorial designs are presented in Section \ref{designs}.
 The proposed MADCC scheme with $t$-design topology and its performance analysis are discussed in Section \ref{madcc_schemes_tdes}.
 The proposed MADCC scheme with $t$-GDD topology and its performance analysis are discussed in Section \ref{madcc_schemes_tgdd}.
-The coded caching schemes for the original D2D network obtained from the proposed MADCC schemes are discussed in Section \ref{d2d_madcc}.
-Section \ref{concl_madcc} concludes the paper.
+Coded caching schemes for the original D2D network, derived from the proposed MADCC schemes and a new construction, are discussed in Section \ref{d2d_madcc}.
+Section \ref{concl_madcc} concludes the paper by discussing the limitations of the proposed schemes and outlining directions for future research.